-In this guide I want to go over some of the major changes you can find within the new Flow release.
-Some of the old components have been re-worked and other interface features are entirely new.
+In this guide, I want to go over some of the significant changes you can find within the new Flow release.
+Some of the old components have been re-worked, and other interface features are entirely new.

 Guided Signup Tour

 I was very impressed with the initial tour you get right when logging into your account for the first time.
-Right after clicking "sign up” you are redirected into the application tour.
+Right after clicking "sign up," you are redirected into the application tour.

-If you have the time to go through the Flow tour I would highly recommend it!
+If you have the time to go through the Flow tour, I would highly recommend it!
 But I also think this guide will help out newcomers to get started using Flow as a productivity tool.

 Tasks and Workspaces

 Each big project or team should be grouped into Workspaces.
-These spaces have their own inbox, lists, calendars, and team members.
-You may customize workspaces using cute icons to quickly distinguish between them quickly.
+These spaces have their inbox, lists, calendars, and team members.
+You may customize workspaces using cute icons to distinguish between them quickly.

 But the ability to run multiple workspaces together makes Flow exceptional for multi-tasking.
 It is possible to split up tasks from your company, your freelancing projects, and your personal life all under this single application.

-Now tasks may be organized into the inbox, or split into lists by any organization style you choose.
-Lists may be grouped together if you have groups of tasks which are related or need to get done together(ex: frontend & backend development).
+Now tasks may be organized into the inbox or split into lists by any organization style you choose.
+Listings may be grouped if you have groups of tasks that are related or need to get done together(ex: frontend & backend development).

 The Workspace Dashboard

-On a desktop or laptop the calendar page is built with infinite scrolling in mind, so you can traverse a collection of months at one time.
+On a desktop or laptop, the calendar page is built with infinite scrolling in mind so that you can traverse a collection of months at one time.
 You may also create new tasks right from the calendar view by double-clicking on any day.

 Flagged tasks are distinct items which appear high-priority or in need of attention.
 You can flag any item by clicking on the mini flag icon you’ll see in the task view.
-This feature may not be exceptionally useful, but the functionality is there for each workspace.
+This feature may not be handy, but the functionality is there for each workspace.

 Adding New Members

-While viewing your workspace click the small gear icon located at the very bottom of the left navigation pane.
+While viewing your workspace, click the small gear icon located at the very bottom of the left navigation pane.
 Click and select "Workspace Preferences" from the popup menu.

 This brings up a new window with a section labeled Members.
 If you click the link to “Add people” a small set of input fields will appear.
 Notice that you can select one of three ranks for new members.

 - Administrators have the power to remove members and delete the workspace altogether.
-Generally you wouldn’t need more than 2 or 3 administrators on a project.
+Generally, you wouldn’t need more than 2 or 3 administrators on a project.